humbertotm/docker_test/README.md

 ```
 $ npm install
 ```
-Once the packages have been installed, navigate to `/src` and run the app by executing the following command:

 **NOTE:** Before running the app, build the required Docker images.
 See the following section **Building the required images**.

+Once the packages have been installed and the Docker images have been built, navigate to `/src` and run the app by executing the following command:

 ```
 $ node app.js